Empress Guo (Cao Rui's wife): Joint regency

 Initially the two regents managed to work together but over time, splits emerged.
 Cao Shuang has traditionally been considered a corrupt and incompetent regent.
 His centralizing reforms and his choice of controversial officials like the philosophers He Yan and Wang Bi alienated members of the court with their libertine excesses.
 A failed campaign west against the rival state of Shu Han in 244 further damaged the regime's prestige.
 Though the Zhengshi period under Cao Shuang was known as a time of intellectual brilliance and his regime was seen as reformist, the attitudes of He Yan and others clashed with the interests and views of Sima Yi's supporters.
 In 247, Cao Shuang's supporters began to use omens to warn of the dangers of Sima Yi and Cao Shuang became the dominant figure in the government as he brought in his supporters while Sima Yi feigned illness to seemingly retire.
 How Empress Dowager Guo felt about either regent or the split is not clear but Cao Shuang is accused of moving Empress Dowager Guo to Yongning Palace in 247 to be separated from Cao Fang.
-However, some scholars such as Hu Sanxing and Wang Maohong raised doubts, and argued that such events never occurred as Empress Dowager Guo had already relocated to Yongning Palace upon the accession of Cao Fang, and these events might have been added, not for the only time, by the officials of the Jin dynasty to defame Cao Shuang.
+However, some scholars such as Hu Sanxing (Note: While Hu opinioned that the Tang-era authors of the Book of Jin inherited the slanderous records of Jin officials with regards to Cao Shuang, he did not discuss why the authors of the Book of Jin would do so uncritically, given that the Tang dynasty did not derive its legitimacy from the Jin, while Emperor Taizong of Tang was famously critical of Sima Yi.
+One possibility was that Hu did not see the need for the discussion, deeming it self-explanatory that Tang officials would accept slander on Cao Shuang, just as how Emperor Taizong's brothers Li Jiancheng and Li Yuanji were slandered after the Xuanwu Gate Incident.) and Wang Maohong raised doubts, and argued that such events never occurred as Empress Dowager Guo had already relocated to Yongning Palace upon the accession of Cao Fang, and these events might have been added, not for the only time, by the officials of the Jin dynasty to defame Cao Shuang.